 The Power of Women in Business

-With that said, women-owned firms comprise only 39% of privately-held firms.
-Women are making progress in the world of business, but there is definitely work left to be done to boost the number of women in business ownership and leadership roles.
+Women are making progress in the business world, but work is left to be done to boost the number of women in business ownership and leadership roles.

 There are a variety of resources designed to help women aspiring to be small business owners overcome hurdles, whether it be a lack of funding, limited education, lack of training and mentorship, and so on.
-This article will outline those resources so you can find what you need to build a successful business.
+This article will outline a wide range of such resources so you can find what you need to build a successful business.

 You have to spend money to make money, but what if the amount of money you have is not enough for what you want to do?

-Capital (and having a sufficient quality of it) is essential to starting a business, especially in the early days where the highs are highs, and the lows can force a company to exit the marketplace.
+Capital (and having sufficient quantity) is essential to starting a business, especially in the early days when the highs are highs, and the lows can force a company to exit the marketplace.

 Grants are essentially free money — unlike loans, which you have to pay back with interest.
-Grants are, generally speaking, gifts you can use to grow your business.
+Grants are generally gifts you can use to grow your business.
 This is the major upside to grants.

-The downside to grants is they are difficult to get and the process can be complicated and lengthy.
-Furthermore, grants sometimes come with strings attached — you can spend the money on X, but not on Y — and it is likely that you will have to report on how you spend the money.
+The downside to grants is they are difficult to get, and the process can be complicated and lengthy.
+Furthermore, grants sometimes come with strings attached — you can spend the money on X, but not on Y — and you will likely have to report how you spend the money.

-However, if you put in the work, you might find yourself reaping the benefits big time.
+However, if you put in the work, you might be reaping the benefits big time.

-In the following sections, we list some grants that are available specifically to women-owned or women-led organizations.
-However, do check out our article on grants available to small businesses, for additional grants open to a more general audience.
+In the following sections, we list some grants available specifically to women-owned or women-led organizations.
+Make sure to check out our article on the different grants available.
+Some of them are:

 Amber Grants for Women

 The first Amber Grants for Women were awarded in 1998 to honor 19-year-old Amber, who passed away before she could fulfill her entrepreneurial dreams.
-Every month, one woman is awarded a $1000 grant to help fund her business.
-At the end of the year, the organization awards an additional $10,000 prize to one of the past years’ twelve recipients.
+Every month, two women are awarded a $10,000 grant to help fund their businesses.
+Two of the 24 monthly winners get an additional $25,000 year-end Amber Grant.

-The Amber Grants site also offers resources for looking for women business grants.
+The Amber Grants site also offers resources for women-run businesses looking for grants.

 FedEx Small Business Grants

-The FedEx Small Business Grant Contest is open to entrepreneurs located in the United States.
-Everyone is welcome to apply, though FedEx is especially encouraging to businesses led by women.
+The FedEx Small Business Grant Contest is open to entrepreneurs in the United States.
+Everyone is welcome to apply, though FedEx is especially encouraging to women-led businesses.

 Idea Cafe Small Business Grant Program

 The Idea Cafe Small Business Grant Program offers $1000 to the business with the most innovative business idea, as well as free publicity and national recognition.
-This program is open to everyone with a business idea, but a lot of the winners have been women.
+This program is open to everyone with a business idea, but many winners have been women.

-The grants listed change regularly, so you will want to look through the listings on a regular basis to see new opportunities.
+The grants listed change regularly, so you will want to look through the listings regularly to see new opportunities.

 The following is a list of competitions where the prize is funding to grow your business.